Data & Metadata: The Impossible Separation!

-Day-to-day operational governance helps to coordinate the understanding, use, enrichment and transformation that the various stakeholders can bring to the data in order to exploit it.
-It guarantees :
+Day-to-day operational governance helps to coordinate the understanding, use, enrichment and transformation that the various stakeholders can bring to the data to exploit it.
+It guarantees:

 - Uniformity of formats, which simplifies the use of data and facilitates comparisons and interoperability in different business uses

-- an increasing valorisation of the available data, by optimising the collections, minimising redundant exploitations and highlighting the data not or under-exploited, which is called Dark Data.
+- An increasing valorization of the available data, by optimizing the collections, minimizing redundant exploitations, and highlighting the data not or under-exploited, which is called Dark Data.